Visa Isn’t as Fast as You Think — And Blockchain Just Passed It

-💡 Note: For deeper context on the on‑chain settlement architecture and the strategies of Stripe and Visa,
+💡 Note: For deeper context on on‑chain settlement architecture and the strategies of Stripe and Visa,

 “Cards Stay the Same, Money Moves on the Blockchain: The Future of Onchain Settlement Chosen by Stripe and Visa”